How to Know if Garden Seed Is Viable

 I have old packets of seeds.
 How can I tell if they are still viable?

-Answer: Most seeds last for several years, however others have a relatively short life.
+Answer: Most seeds last for several years; however, others have a relatively short life.
 How do you know if your seeds are still viable?
-When properly stored in a cool, dry place, seed's shelf life can be extended.
+When properly stored in a cool, dry place, seeds' shelf life can be extended.
 Yet, even then, there is no guarantee that they will still be productive for next season’s planting.
-There are two easy tests you can take to check to see if there is life left in your old seeds.
+There are two easy tests you can use to see if there is life left in your old seeds.

-Water test: Take your seeds and put them in a container of water.
+Take your seeds and put them in a container of water.
 Let them sit for about 15 minutes.
-Then if the seeds sink, they are still viable; if they float, they most likely will not sprout.
+If the seeds sink, they are still viable; if they float, they most likely will not sprout.
 This method, in my opinion, is not the best way to check your seeds.
 For surer results, try performing a germination test.

-Germination test: Take some of your seeds, preferably 10, and place them in a row on top of a damp paper towel.
+Take some of your seeds, preferably 10, and place them in a row on top of a damp paper towel.
 Fold over the paper towel and place in a zip-up plastic bag and seal it; this helps to keep the towel moist and protected.
-Then put in a warm location, like a high shelf or on top of the refrigerator, and check the seeds often—around once a day—to see if they have began to germinate and/or to check the moisture of the paper towel.
-If it needs more water, carefully mist the towel to where it is damp, but be careful not to apply too much water.
-Make sure the location you have chosen is away from exposure to direct sunlight.
-This can overheat your seeds.
+Then put in a warm location, like a high shelf or on top of the refrigerator, and check the seeds often—around once a day—to see if they have begun to germinate and/or to check the moisture of the paper towel.
+If it needs more water, carefully mist the towel until it is damp, but be careful not to apply too much water.
+Make sure the location you have chosen is away from exposure to direct sunlight, as this can overheat your seeds.

-Your seeds should begin to germinate in several days up to a couple of weeks, depending on the seed-type.
+Your seeds should begin to germinate in several days up to a couple of weeks, depending on the seed type.
 A good rule of thumb is to wait roughly 10 days; however, if you want to give your seeds the best chance, research the germination time of your specific seeds.
 Once the allotted time has passed, check to see how many have germinated.
-If you placed 10 seeds on the paper towel, this will be pretty easy to calculate.
-If less than 5 seeds sprouted, your old packet may not have much success when it comes to planting.
-If more then 5 sprouted, than your seeds still have a lot of vigor left in them!
+Because there are only 10 seeds on the paper towel, this will be pretty easy to calculate.
+If fewer than five seeds sprouted, your old packet may not have much success when it comes to planting.
+If more than five sprouted, than your seeds still have a lot of vigor left in them!

-Some people wait to perform this germination test around the time of planting, so that the successfully sprouted seeds can be placed directly in their garden—a good way to cut time and ensure the plants will flourish beautifully outdoors.
+Some people wait to perform this germination test until the time of planting so that the successfully sprouted seeds can be placed directly in their garden—a good way to cut time and ensure the plants will flourish beautifully outdoors.

 ___________________________________________________________